“In my experience, this is the best program and trip that I’ve ever taken students on.”Charlene Jablow, Shawmont Elementary School

-Unpacking the Past is a FREE three-year program that connects seventh grade classrooms studying ancient Egypt or Rome in the School District of Philadelphia, Knowledge is Power Program (KIPP) Charter Schools, and Mastery Charter Schools with the world-renowned collections and teaching resources of the Penn Museum.
+Unpacking the Past is a FREE three-year program that connects seventh grade classrooms studying ancient Egypt or Rome in Philadelphia public and Title I charter schools with the world-renowned collections and teaching resources of the Penn Museum.
 Unpacking the Past takes a comprehensive approach to ensure that the experiences of both the students and the teachers are academically enriching and connected to the School District’s Scope and Sequence, Common Core curriculum, and 21 st Century Skills.

 A partnership with the School District of Philadelphia, the Knowledge is Power Program (KIPP), and Mastery Charter Schools

 Seventh grade students and teachers can explore ancient Egypt or Rome through this programmatic package:

 Part 1: Classroom Outreach Lesson

 Enhance your lessons about ancient cultures by bringing the Penn Museum to you.
 Outfitted in our Subaru Mummy Mobiles, our knowledgeable staff will bring a 45-minute multi-disciplinary lesson about archaeology and anthropology, all the materials, and educational supplies for your classroom.

 Shortly after the outreach lesson, plan a visit to the Museum with buses, admission, and all programs provided for FREE.
 Receive a guided tour of our world-famous Egyptian or Roman galleries paired with a Mummy Makers or Making a Mosaic Hands-On Workshop .
 Students learn about mummification, preservation, and other key concepts through real objects and interactive activities.
 The tour and workshop package last two hours and students are free to explore the Museum following their educator-led activities.